 What happens if an exam computer freezes or the internet fails while my students are taking the exam?

-If an exam computer freezes, simply pause that student’s exam time using the exam proctoring pane and trouble shoot your connection.
+If an exam computer freezes, the instructor can simply pause that student’s exam time using the exam proctoring pane and trouble shoot the connection.
 Once the computer is functioning, resume that student’s exam.

 I have used the HAPS Exam in the past and this testing regime seems different.